Chelsea, Massachusetts: Prehistory

-The area of Chelsea was first called Winnisimmet, possibly meaning "swamp hill", by the Naumkeag tribe which had lived there for thousands of years.
+The area of Chelsea was first called Winnisimmet, meaning "swamp hill", by the Naumkeag tribe, which had lived there for thousands of years.

 17th and 18th centuries

 Samuel Maverick became the first European to settle permanently in Winnisimmet in 1624.
-His palisaded trading post is considered the first permanent settlement by Boston Harbor.
-In 1635, Maverick sold all of Winnisimmet, except for his house and farm, to Richard Bellingham.
-The community remained part of Boston until it was incorporated in 1739.
-It was named after Chelsea, a neighborhood in London, England.
+His palisaded trading post is considered the first permanent settlement in Boston Harbor.
+In 1635, Maverick sold all of Winnisimmet except for his house and farm, to Richard Bellingham.
+The community remained part of Boston until it was incorporated in 1739 and named after Chelsea, a neighborhood in London, England.

-In 1775, the Battle of Chelsea Creek was fought in the area, the second battle of the American Revolution.
-During the battle, American forces made one of their first captures of a British ship.
+In 1775, the Battle of Chelsea Creek was fought in the area as the second battle of the American Revolution.
+During the battle, American forces captured the armed schooner Diana.
 Part of George Washington's army was stationed in Chelsea during the Siege of Boston.